-A t Waubonsee Comn nunity College, a ll CTE Program Advisory 31.
+A t Waubonsee Comn nunity College, a Ill CTE Program Advisory 31.
 How often does the program advisory committee meet?
 (3.21) Committees meet two times per year.
 32. Do you have evidence or feedback regarding employer satisfaction with the preparation of the program's graduates?
 Please describe.
 (3.22) Currently, college staff and administration are working on an annual employer survey to gauge satisfaction aimed at further evaluation of program outcomes.
 33. How is employer satisfaction information collected?
 (3.23) Employer satisfaction is informally collected at career fairs and other program focused events.
 WCC continues to work on a formal process to survey employer satisfaction in order to move beyond reliance on anecdotal information alone.
-34. Did the review of program quality result in any actions or modifications?
-Please explain.
-(3.24) The program review of quality did not result in any actions or modifications.
-Please complete for each progr or report on enrollment and cor DATA ANALYSIS FOR CTE PROGRAM REVIEW Please complete for each program reviewed.
+34. Did the review of program quality result in any actions modifications?
+Please explain or I The program review of quality did not result in any actions or modifications.
+DATA ANALYSIS FOR CTE PROGRAM REVIEW Please complete for each program reviewed.
 Colleges may report aggregated data from the parent program or report on enrollment and completion data individually for each certificate within the program.
 Provide the most recent 5 year longitudinal data available.
-CTE Program Payroll and Tax Accounting CIP Code 52.0302 52.0302 YEAR 1 YEAR 2 YEAR 3 YEAR 4 Year 5 Number of Students Enrolled 6 10 17 9 9 Number of Completers 2 7 2 6 3 Other (Please identify) 35.
+CTE Program Payroll and Tax Accounting CIP Code 52.0302 YEAR 1 YEAR 2 YEAR 3 YEAR 4 Year 5 Number of Students Enrolled 6 10 17 9 9 Number of Completers 2 7 2 6 3 Other (Please identify) 35.
 Use the data listed above and the APR Comparison and course reports to explain if goals are being met?
 Elaborate.
 WCC has not determined program goals for enrollment and completion, and current goals are based on total credit enrollment.
 By defining program goals as part of our continuous improvement process, program admission goals will be implemented.
 36. What disaggregated data was reviewed?
 The data set reviewed consisted of students who officially selected this program of study.
 The data was retrieved from the Advance Data Warehouse and sourced from Banner.
 The following data was reviewed by course: Credit hours generated Total students enrolled Success rates excluding withdrawals Withdrawal rates

 Grade distributions

 Modalities offered

 The following data was reviewed by program:

 Enrollment

-Fall to spring retention

-Enrollment by race, gender and age
+Fall to spring retention Enrollment by race, gender and age

+Degree headcounts

-Degree headcounts Program's average terms to degree
+Program's average terms to degree

-Program's average terms to degree Percentage of graduates within three years of entry
+Percentage of graduates within three years of entry

 Students are provided the opportunity to select their program of

 study on the New Student Information Form (NSIF) upon entry at

 37. Do you see any gaps in WCC.
 Students can change program major declaration at any time

 the data?
 Please explain. online.
 One concern with the provided data is that students may

-- change their program of study in practice but not change their
+change their program of study in practice but not change their

 program major declaration.

-38. What suggestions do

-you have to overcome any Waubonsee should consider adding an accounting concentration.
+38. What suggestions do you have to overcome any Wauhansaa should consider adding an accounting concentration

 identifiable gaps?

-1 EV2018 Linduplicated Program & WCC
+Waubonsee should consider adding an accounting concentration.

+identifiable gaps:

 1. FY2018 Unduplicated Program & WCC

 Enrollment by Race

-Payroll and Tax Accounting [015B] WCC Credit Students
+Payroll and Tax Accounting [015B]

+WCC Credit Students

 White 33% 58%

-Hispanic or Latino 28%
+Hispanic or Latino

+Black or African American

-39. Are the students served Black or African American 8%
+39. Are the students served Asian 0%

-in this program Asian 4%
+in this program 4%

 representative of the total student population?
-Please Prefer Not to Answer 1%
+Please Prefer Not to Answer

 explain.
-Other/Not listed/Not 0%
+Other/Not listed/Not 0% 0%

 American Indian/Alaskan 0% 0%

 Native Hawaiian/Pacific 0% 0%

-Two or More Races 0% 0%
+Two or More Races 0%

-There are too few students in this major to compare to the overall WCo population.
+There are too few students in this major to compare to the overall WC population.